travis-ci/docs-travis-ci-com/user/billing-overview.md

 * Plan has the default allotment of credits associated (default Credits addon)
 * Only advance charge is related to the allotment of credits available initially in the Plan, e.g. Plan coming with 25,000 credits will result in immediate charge according to the enlisted price

-You can also purchase credits while on Concurrency based Plan.
-These will be used only in scenarios, which require credits to start a build job (e.g. building on macOS or using non-standard VM instance size).
+You can also purchase credits while on the Concurrency based Plan.
+These are used only in scenarios, which require credits in order to start a build job (e.g. building on macOS or using a non-standard VM instance size).

-Credits are deducted from your balance each time a build job has started a VM instance or LXD container and is running.
-Each started build job minute has a credit cost associated with the environment as per the table below.
-If your account runs out of credits, there's a slight margin of negative credits you are allowed to run into in order to finish the job, but if that's exceeded - jobs will be cancelled due to insufficient credits balance.
+Credits are deducted from your balance each time a build job starts a VM instance or an LXD container and is running.
+Each started build job minute has a credit cost associated with the environment used as shown in the table below.
+If your account runs out of credits, there's a slight margin of negative credits you are allowed to exceed in order to finish the job, but if that margin is passed - jobs will be cancelled due to insufficient credits balance.

 | OS                   | # Credits per<br />started build minute |
 |:--------------------:|:-----------:|